 Not many of us would dare to rewrite Homer but, like Longley, you too can take these timeless characters in their ancient scenes and reimagine them for your own life and time.

 More about what we can learn from these great epics next time.
-On a scale from one to ten, how obsessed with Harry Potter am I?
-About nine and three quarters.

 Have a wonderful writing week!